 Day #2-3: Wellington

 Wellington is the capital of NZ and had lots to offer the curious tourist.
-I took the cable car up to the Botanic Gardens with a British girl I’d met at the hostel who enjoyed my pronunciation of the word ‘duvet’.
-We agreed that the view of the harbour was quite pretty and there were some very impressive trees.
-As far as trees go, anyway.
-We then wandered/were slightly lost around town near and on Cuba St (the “latin” quarter – mostly trendy shopping and cafes) and the waterfront.
+I took the cable car up to the Botanic Gardens and then wandered/were slightly lost around town near and on Cuba St (the “latin” quarter – mostly trendy shopping and cafes) and the waterfront.

 Next day was the massive Museum, with a capital M, Te Papa.
 It was enormous – six floors of interactive exhibits.
 You could spend hours in there.
 Coolest thing I saw: preserved giant squid on display.
-I do not want to run into one of them in the wild.
-They could definitely eat me.
 There was also a high tech floor map of NZ where if you step on a square, pictures of the area would appear on the walls in the room.
 Before I knew it, I’d been in there for three and a half hours.
-I also was impressed to see the level of collaboration in the Maori exhibits, since Canadian museums are still slow to address artifact repatriation to First Nations (i.e. returning their stuff that the Government stole a long time ago).
+I also was impressed to see the level of collaboration in the Maori exhibits, since Canadian museums have been slow to address artifact repatriation to First Nations.

 Day#4: Bus to Auckland, Auckland